 The Original Kona Coffee Variety: Kona Typica

-Today, coffee growers are planting exotic varieties throughout Kona - SL28, Geisha, Bourbon, etc. While these aren’t the traditional Kona coffee varieties that made the Kona region famous, they present exciting new flavors and experiences for coffee lovers.
+Today, coffee growers are planting a range of exotic new varieties across Kona, such as SL-28, Geisha, and Bourbon.
+While these aren’t the traditional Hawaiian Kona coffee varieties that made the region famous, they offer exciting new flavors and experiences for coffee lovers.

 Counterfeit & Blended Kona Coffee